yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 | Shortly before expiration but not earlier than the previous change + 1 month | New main certificate | New backup certificate
 | Regular operation: after rotation | New main certificate | New backup certificate

+## Comparison: TACK

+Compared with HPKP, TACK is a lot more similar to the current draft.
+It can even be argued that this document is a symmetric-cryptography variant of TACK.
+That said, there are still a few significant differences:

+- Probably the most important difference is that with TACK, validation of the server certificate is no longer required, and in fact TACK specifies it as a "MAY" requirement (Sec.
+5.3).
+With ticket pinning, certificate validation by the client remains a MUST requirement, and the ticket acts only as a seccond factor.
+If the pinning secret is compromised, the server's security is not immediately at risk.
+- Both TACK and the current draft are mostly orthogonal to the server certificate as far as their life cycle, and so both can be deployed with no manual steps.
+- TACK uses ECDSA to sign the sever's public key.
+This allows cooperating clients to share server assertions between themselves.
+This is an optional TACK feature, one that cannot be done with pinning tickets.
+- TACK allows multiple servers to share its public keys.
+Such sharing is disallowed by the current document.
+- TACK does not allow the server to track a particular client, and so has better privacy properties than the current draft.
+- TACK has an interesting way to determine the pin's lifetime, setting it to the time period since the pin was first observed, with a hard upper bound of 30 days.
+The current draft makes the lifetime explicit, which may be more flexible to deploy.
+For example, Web sites which are only visited rarely by users may opt for a longer period than other sites that expect users to visit on a daily basis.

 # Security Considerations

 [[Todo: add more threats]]